Mjavanica/Whitman_Werdel_2024/README.md

 This csv file is a duplicate of the original Squirrel_Survey.csv file, but duplicate observations of the same squirrel near the same tree at the same time are marked as "yes" in the column "pseudorep".

-Hour			The hour of day of the half-hour block in which the survey was conducted

-Duration		Actual time in number of minutes spent surveying for squirrels during the hlaf-hour block